-This test was introduced to simulate a kick to a security screen door after it was found that grilles fitted to security screen doors were subject to impact breakage through either forward or reverse kicking of the grille panel.
+This test was introduced to simulate a kick to a security screen door, after it was found that grilles fitted to security screen doors were subject to impact breakage through either forward or reverse kicking of the grille panel.

 The test panel fails the test if the infill material (mesh) comes out of the door or window framing, or if the impact breaches the material in any way.

-Crimsafe® passes because at impact the hooking feature of the patented screw-clampTM (which runs along every edge of the product) levers into the aluminium frame and spreads the load right around the perimeter of the product, rather than allowing the force to be concentrated at the point of impact.
+Crimsafe® passes because at impact the hooking feature of the unique screw-clamp (which runs along every edge of the product) levers into the aluminium frame and spreads the load right around the perimeter of the product, rather than allowing the force to be concentrated at the point of impact.

 The mechanical fastening of the clamp to the mesh also resists the tendency of the mesh to be pulled out of the frame.
 These features permit Crimsafe® to absorb impact and withstand enormous force.

 Read more in this Fact Sheet about Crimsafe impact testing, and how we outperform the competition.